Kotlin/KEEP/proposals/opt-in.md

 ## OptIn markers and overridden declarations

 As a general rule, marker annotation should present either at base and overridden declarations together, or at none of them.
-Using marker on overridden declaration only is forbidden (see `bar` example below) because compiler usually cannot guarantee that exactly overridden function is called (see `base.bar` call).
 Using marker on base declaration only provokes error or warning on overridden declaration, depending on marker `RequiresOptIn.level`.
+Using marker on overridden declaration only is normally forbidden (see `bar` example below) because compiler usually cannot guarantee that exactly overridden function is called (see `base.bar` call).
+The exception to this rule is the situation when base class has the same marker, in this case it's allowed to have the same marker on overridden declaration without marker on base declaration.
+The reason of this exception is marker contagiousness (see next chapter about it).
+See example for the exception below.

 ```kotlin
 open class Base {